-In society, we get bombarded (through media, commercials, magazines, movies, music, etc.) with toxic messages of what love, relationships and intimacy are suppose to look like-- deceiving too many of us with the sick message that the obsessive nature of love addiction is somehow normal.
-When so many of us have bought into these destructive messages, it unfortunately fuels the false hope that another person will make one feel complete and fill an inner void.
+In society, we get bombarded (through media, commercials, magazines, movies, music, etc.) with toxic messages of what love, relationships, and intimacy are supposed to look like-- deceiving too many of us with the sick message that the obsessive nature of love addiction is somehow normal.
+When so many of us have bought into these destructive messages, it, unfortunately, fuels the false hope that another person will make one feel complete and fill an inner void.

 As human beings, we all need relationships.
-We all need to feel love; and to be loved.
-Nevertheless, when we rely or "need" someone in a relationship solely to feel alive, gain acceptance, a sense of self worth and validation--- this creates a powerful dependency/addiction leading to ongoing negative consequences; eventually painful relationships, a destroyed sense of self and unhappiness in life.
+We all need to feel love, and to be loved.
+Nevertheless, when we rely on or "need" someone in a relationship solely to feel alive, gain acceptance, a sense of self-worth and validation--- this creates a powerful dependency/addiction leading to ongoing negative consequences; eventually painful relationships, a destroyed sense of self and unhappiness in life.